Code-Institute-Submissions/village-winery/README.md

 1. Navigate to __kuzGo/village-winery__ repository on GitHub.
 2. On the repository main page locate __"Code"__ drop down button and click on it.
-3. Ensure to select __HTTPS__ and click on clipboard icon to copy the URL.
+3. Ensure to select __HTTPS__ and click on the clipboard icon to copy the URL.
 4. In the IDE you chose to work, open the new terminal
 5. Change the current working directory to the location where you want the cloned directory.
 6. Enter command `git clone` and paste afterwards the URL you copied earlier.